-Opioid Makers Face Wave of Lawsuits in 2019
+Opioid-Makers Face Wave of Lawsuits in 2019

 "The judge has made it clear that he wants a settlement ultimately from this, along the lines of the tobacco settlement," said Richard Ausness, a law professor at the University of Kentucky who follows these cases closely.
 "If that is indeed the way that he feels, he is probably not going to let the defendants off the hook.

 He was referring to Judge Dan Polster, whose federal court in Ohio is handling one of the largest test cases, which includes hundreds of consolidated lawsuits.
-Last month, Judge Polster referred to the opioid crisis as a "manmade plague," but so far no national settlement has materialized.
+Last month, Polster referred to the opioid crisis as a "man-made plague," but so far no national settlement has materialized.

 That sets the stage for big court fights around the country over the next year.